 - Incinerate is your primary attack spell and should be cast as often as possible to build burning embers for Chaos Bolt and Shadowburn.

 - Shadowburn replaces Chaos Bolt as your method of expending Burning Embers once your target reaches 20% health.
-If the target of Shadowburn fails to die within 5 seconds you will regain 15% of your total mana instead of having your Burning Ember returned.
+If the target of Shadowburn fails to die within 5 seconds you will regain 15% of your total mana instead of having your Burning Embers returned.

 - Dark Soul: Instability boosts your critical strike chance by 30% for 20 seconds and should be used on cooldown.